robertmc0/modules-test/CONTRIBUTING.md

   param sslCertificates array = []
   ```

+#### Parameter Declarations
+- Ensure all parameter declarations have a clear description of the purpose and the sentence ends with a full stop.

 #### Output Parameters

-- use resourceId over id to be explicit as id is used to reference the id of a resource in Bicep and may get confusing.
+- Use resourceId over id to be explicit as id is used to reference the id of a resource in Bicep and may get confusing.

 #### Defaults parameter values